Fatima Bawany (left) and Mark Khazanov (right), student members of the GCC 2011 planning committee, welcome over 300 participants to the conference.

 - Learn some fundamental guidelines and etiquette to help them interact respectfully in a pluralistic society.

-Pioneered in 2011, the Global Citizenship conference (GCC) has become an annual event and will next be held in the spring of 2013.
+Pioneered in 2011, the Global Citizenship conference (GCC) has become an annual event and will next be held in the spring, on March 2014.
 Watch this space for further details!

 For more information on this conference, please watch the video below from the inaugural 2011 conference and e-mail us at email@example.com